X16Community/x16-smc-bootloader/README.md

 ## Verifying the New Firmware

 It is possible to verify the new firmware before the reboot command.
-The update program can rewind the target address to 0x0000 with I2C command offset 0x84, and read one byte at a time from the flash memory using I2C command offset 0x85.
+The update program can rewind the target address to 0x0000 with I2C command 0x84, and read one byte at a time from the flash memory using I2C command 0x85.

 The SMC flash memory can only be updated one page at a time.
 A page is 64 bytes.
 In order to successfully verify the the update, the update program must ensure